Cops Struggle to Juggle Careers and Fatherhood in Faith-Based Family Flick

 Each of the aforementioned predicaments eventually boils over into a crisis leading to a moment of truth.
 But no matter the issue, again and again the question seems to return to whether or not each is ready to summon up the requisite amalgam of courage, faith and resolve to become a man.

-A moving, modern parable not to be missed by anyone who’s always wondering why they don’t make wholesome movies with uplifting messages anymore.
+Courageous is a moving, modern parable not to be missed by anyone who’s always wondering why they don’t make wholesome movies with uplifting messages anymore.

 Excellent (4 stars)